 With over 37,000 active alumni, there is always a reason to applaud and celebrate the accomplishments of our remarkable alumni and friends.
 Take pride as you glance at the accomplishments of this year’s recipients.
 Congratulations to all of our nominees and to this year’s list of awardees.

-The Brian C. Olson Student Leadership Award: Katie Curtis, Lauren Peterson
+The Brian C. Olson Student Leadership Award: Andrew Larsen